Use of chemical weapons in the Syrian civil war: The OPCW Fact-Finding Mission in Syria

 On 29 April 2014, the Director General Ahmet Üzümcü of the Organisation for the Prohibition of Chemical Weapons (OPCW) announced the creation of an OPCW mission to establish the facts surrounding allegations of the use of chlorine gas for hostile purposes in Syria.
 The Syrian Government has agreed to the mission.

 On 27 May 2014, members of the mission were ambushed and briefly held by gunmen in rebel-held territory as it headed toward Kafr Zita to investigate the alleged chlorine gas attacks.
 According to the Associated Press, the OPCW said that the captive members of the mission were later "released after the intervention by Syria's main opposition group."
-The opposition Hama Media Centre said the attack on the convoy was carried out by President Bashar Assad's forces.
+The opposition Hama Media Centre said the attack on the convoy was carried out by President Bashar al-Assad's forces.
+In 2014, the OPCW Fact-Finding Mission in Syria concluded that the use of chlorine was systematic and widespread.

 In its third report dated 18 December 2014, the mission concluded that chlorine was used in the villages of Talmenes, Al-Tamanah and Kafr Zita, but did not assign blame.

-In early 2015 the mission disclosed previously undeclared traces of sarin and VX precursor compounds in a Syrian government military research site, the Scientific Studies and Research Centre, where use of those compounds had not been previously declared.
+In early 2015 the mission disclosed previously undeclared traces of sarin and VX precursor compounds in a Ba'athist Syrian military research site, the Scientific Studies and Research Centre, where use of those compounds had not been previously declared.

 The UN-OPCW Joint Investigative Mechanism

 On 7 August 2015, the United Nations Security Council adopted resolution 2235 (2015) to establish a joint investigation mechanism (JIM) to identify the perpetrators responsible for the use of chemical weapons in Syria.
 The resolution was drafted by the United States, and adopted by all 15 members of the Security Council.
+In 2015, the OPCW-UN Joint Investigative Mechanism (OPCW-UN JIM) was established to identify the perpetrators of chemical attacks in Syria.

 The JIM issued its first report on 12 February 2016.
 The second was released on 10 June 2016, while the third report was issued on 30 August 2016.
 The third report blamed the Syrian government for two gas attacks in 2015, and accused ISIS of using mustard gas.
-In October 2016 the leaked fourth report of task force determined that the Syria had conducted at least three gas attacks in 2015.
+In October 2016 the leaked fourth report of task force determined that Ba'athist Syrian regime had conducted at least three gas attacks in 2015.

 On 26 October 2017, the JIM delivered the report (37 pages) to the UN.

 In late 2017, the JIM released its report on the April Khan Shaykhun chemical attack, attributing responsibility for the incident to the Syrian government.

 Reuters reported in 2018 that, according to OPCW and diplomatic sources, an OPCW chemical marker analysis linked the destroyed stockpile samples to sarin samples from 21 August 2013 Ghouta attack and also to interviewees' samples from Khan Sheikhoun and Khan Al-Assal attack sites.
 These findings were not released because they were outside the OPCW's mandate.